 Frozen Shoulder and Type 2 Diabetes

-What is a frozen shoulder?
+What is frozen shoulder?

-Frozen shoulder with diabetes
+Frozen shoulder and diabetes

 The stages of frozen shoulder

 Frozen shoulder often develops over weeks or months.
 Symptoms tend to progress through the following stages:3-5

 - Phase 1: Freezing stage – Pain develops and gets worse as the shoulder ROM decreases.
 This stage can last 6 weeks to 9 months.

 - Phase 2: Frozen stage – Worsening limitation in shoulder movement interferes with normal function.
 Pain may slowly improve.
 This stage can last 4 to 12 months.

 - Phase 3: Thawing stage – Shoulder ROM slowly starts to improve.
 It can take 12 months to 2 years for normal shoulder function to return.